FreeTheTech101/iwd-decryptor/README.md

 ========

 Decrypt Activision's encrypted IWD archives.
-Put the IWD Dump.exe and the compiled IWD Dump.dll into your Modern Warfare 2 directory, launch the exe,
+Put the compiled IWD Dump.dll into the runtime directory, launch the exe,
-enter the iwds to decrypt (must have them in main) and it will output the files into the raw directory.
+enter the iwds to decrypt (must have them in the codo directory) and it will output the files into the raw directory.

 Thanks to:
 - NTAuthority